Welcome to my website! Croeso i fy ngwefan

 There’s a short biographical sketch on a separate page of this site – ‘The Life of Paul’.
 Suffice to say here that I’ve been in the railway industry, one way and another, for nearly 40 years, with experience in a wide (some would say bewildering) range of sectors and disciplines.
 I originated and developed ‘community rail’ and was directly involved in the establishment of over twenty community-rail partnerships which have led to increased use of local and regional railways and additional investment.

-I’m active in my local community and a student of the Free University of Slawit and helped set up the Penistone Line Partnership back in 1993.
+I’m involved in my local community and a student of the Free University of Slawit and helped set up the Penistone Line Partnership back in 1993.
 Politically/philosphically, I would describe myself as a social democrat with an anarchist tinge.
 This is despite having accepted an MBE in 2008 for ‘services to the rail industry’.
 Huh!

 Since September 1st 2011 I have become a ‘visiting professor’ at the University of Huddersfield, in the Department of Transport and Logistics.
-This involves some lecturing and developing projects such as the conference on HS2 The North on November 15th.
+This involves some lecturing and conference organisation.